 In almost every way, Lee was markedly different than his front-line soldiers – education, experience, cultural background, and social status.

-Despite these differences, Lee had the kind of personal magnetism, or charisma, which only exists in the dreams of far too many supposed leaders in all walks of contemporary life.
+Despite these differences, Lee had the kind of personal magnetism, or charisma, which only exists in the dreams of far too many supposed leaders from all walks of contemporary life.

 So what was his secret?